 ICMR panel calls for end to Nestle-sponsored medical study 7

-On receiving the complaint, union health secretary directed of ICMR Director to “get the trial examined and take necessary action to comply with the provisions of the IMS ACT”.
+On receiving the complaint, union health secretary directed ICMR Director to “get the trial examined and take necessary action to comply with the provisions of the IMS ACT”.
 The committee constituted by the ICMR concluded that the company’s sponsorship of a five-hospital study violates India’s law on infant milk substitutes.
 The committee recommended immediate termination of the study and prosecution of the violators (researchers and company).
 Two more instances of Nestle sponsored clinical trials have been brought to the attention of ICMR.
 These are a multi-country observational study on infant feeding registered in December 2018 that lists Societe des Produits Nestle of Switzerland as its primary sponsor and another observational study on composition of milk of nourished and under-nourished mothers with funding and sponsorship of Nestec Ltd of Switzerland, which was registered in 2014.
 Both studies included several hospitals such as Apollo Children's Hospital, Chennai; Sir Ganga Ram Hospital, Delhi; Hiranandani Hospital, Thane; and a Bangalore hospital of the Narayana Health Group.
+The ICMR is requested to take appropriate action against such studies also and follow up of action also must be done.

 CONCLUSION